 Here you can manually load an ICC profile (if you have calibrated your monitor

 you will be given an ICC color profile file that can be loaded here but which will normally be supplied by your operating system automatically).
+If an image or a video with an integrated profile is loaded here, this image or video will be used.

 Saves the current ICC profile as a file.